Organising to defend territories in Honduras’ La Moskitia

 It also depends on something less visible, but just as important: the strength of the Indigenous structures that make decisions about land, natural resources and community life.

-Based on this approach, Bosques del Mundo supported a year-long training process, in coordination with partner organisations, with members of three Indigenous Territorial Councils in La Moskitia: DIUNAT, RAYAKA and BARAUDA.
+Based on this approach, Forests of the World supported a year-long training process, in coordination with partner organisations, with members of three Indigenous Territorial Councils in La Moskitia: DIUNAT, RAYAKA and BARAUDA.

 The idea was not to work on isolated topics, but to accompany a process where each module prepared the ground for the next.
 Organisation, leadership and decision-making are deeply connected when a territorial authority needs to respond to real threats.

-~ Kelinn Echeverria, Organisational Strengthening and Rights Adviser at Bosques del Mundo.
+~ Kelinn Echeverria, Organisational Strengthening and Rights Adviser at Forests of the World.

 Through seven training modules, the process sought to strengthen organisational capacities, community leadership, the defence of collective rights and territorial self-management within these Indigenous structures.